Egypt recalls envoy from Israel over deaths

 Protesters say they will continue demonstrating until Egypt expels the Israeli ambassador, saying the steps taken so far are not enough, according to state TV reports.

-A senior Israeli defence official earlier said Israel was keen to maintain its peace treaty with Egypt.
+A senior Israeli defense official earlier said Israel was keen to maintain its peace treaty with Egypt.

 "One thing is sure, there is not a single person in Israel who wants to harm an Egyptian policeman or soldiers," Amos Gilad said on Israel Radio.
 He said an investigation had not yet determined who killed the Egyptian security personnel.